peterwilsoncc/simple-search-submission/readme.txt

 == Frequently Asked Questions ==

+= Which search engines support IndexNow? =

+At the time of writing, IndexNow is supported by Bing, Naver, Seznam, Yandex and Yep.

 = Where is the settings page? =

 There is no settings page for this plugin, simply activate the plugin and it will work as intended.